WetABQ/PersonalStuff/README.md

 Then copy the snippets to this folder and restart the VSCode Windows.

 The snippets is adapted from [https://zhuanlan.zhihu.com/p/199268436](https://zhuanlan.zhihu.com/p/199268436) and [https://github.com/OrangeX4/OrangeX4-HyperSnips](https://github.com/OrangeX4/OrangeX4-HyperSnips).

+**NOTE**: The snippets are migrated from old version recently, so there maybe some problems.
+If you find any, please open an issue.